-Please Note: ISSS Processing may take up to 7-10 business days
+Note: ISSS Processing may take seven to 10 business days

 OPTIONAL PRACTICAL TRAINING REGULATIONS